-This apple coffee cake is swirled with a ribbon of crumbly streusel goodness and dotted with tender apples.
-The tender-crumbed cake is elegant enough for company, simple enough for every day, and versatile enough for breakfast and midnight snack and pretty much every moment in between.
-[Editor’s Note: Bonus!
-The coffee cake tastes even better the next day, though good luck having enough left to realize this firsthand.]–Olwen Woodier
+This apple coffee cake is swirled with a ribbon of sweet brown sugar and pecan streusel goodness.
+The tender cake punctuated with softened apples is elegant enough for company, simple enough for every day, and versatile enough for breakfast and midnight nosh and pretty much every moment in between. –Renee Schettler Rossi

-- 3 medium apples (Golden Delicious, Gala, Braeburn, Empire, or a mix), peeled, cored, and finely chopped (3 to 4 cups or anywhere from 350 to 500 grams)
+- 3 medium apples (Golden Delicious, Gala, Braeburn, Empire, or a mix), peeled, cored, and finely chopped (3 to 4 cups)

-- 1 teaspoon (3 grams) plus 1 tablespoon (8 grams) ground cinnamon
+- 1 teaspoon plus 1 tablespoon ground cinnamon

-- 1 cup (8 ounces or 227 grams) unsalted butter, softened, plus more for the pan
+- 1 cup (8 oz) unsalted butter, softened, plus more for the pan

 - 4 large eggs